OVALInterpreter/ovaldi/docs/README.txt

    package, which is open source software, written by Philip Hazel, and copyright by the University of Cambridge, England."

+The PCRE library is under the BSD License and is re-distributed in ovaldi-x.x.x-setup.exe.
+As a result, a copy of the license (LICENCE.pcre) has been provided.

 For more information about PCRE visit:
     http://www.pcre.org